goeddea/scratchbox/cross_tab_player/notes.md

 - player tab
     - on play --> present tab / tab in which the action occured
     - on track change --> in focus tab

+- localStorage (for state persistence)
+    - periodically write state (to have state in case the browser crashes) --> JS in a tab needs to do this --> first tab in tabs (array)
+    - write state on last tab closed

+### Local Storage

+-

 ------------------